-While the possibility of Riverine / Flash floods cannot be ruled out, keeping in view the Monsoon Outlook issued by Pakistan Meteorological Department which indicates that monsoon rainfall is expected to remain near normal (+10%) during July to September and Sindh and Kashmir are likely to receive moderately above normal (+20%) rainfall during August and September.
-The inflow is likely to increase due to above normal to normal rainfall in upper parts of Country.
-Keeping in view, the unusually high temperature being experienced in pre-monsoon time coupled with isolated heavy rains, possibility of riverine / flash floods is being anticipated for Province of Sindh being the recipient of water from all over Pakistan in river Indus.
+While the possibility of riverine floods, flash flooding and urban flooding cannot be ruled out, keeping in view the Monsoon Outlook issued by Pakistan Meteorological Department which indicates that monsoon rainfall is expected to remain near to normal during July to September 2021.
+The inflow of Indus basin is likely to increase due to moderately above normal rainfall in upper half of Punjab and Kashmir during the season.
+Moreover, the anticipated caseload has been prepared based on the recent monsoon experiences of high temperatures being experienced in pre-monsoon coupled with isolated heavy rains, causing possibility of riverine / flash floods and urban flooding in urban centres.